 'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
 Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

-Technical Marine SynopsisIssued 9:30 AM NDT 24 March 2017 Today Tonight and Saturday At 9:30 a.m.
-NDT today low 979 mb located south of Greenland.
+Technical Marine SynopsisIssued 9:30 AM NDT 25 March 2017 Today Tonight and Sunday At 9:30 a.m.
+NDT today low 990 mb located over the Northwest

 By 9:30 a.m.
-NDT Saturday low 990 mb located over the Northwest
+NDT Sunday low 998 mb located over the South Labrador

-A trough of low pressure will sweep across the Labrador Sea tonight
+Marine Weather StatementIssued 9:17 AM NDT 25 March 2017 A trough of low pressure will sweep across the Labrador Sea today.

-Quebec.
-Strong to gale force westerlies are expected with the passage
+Strong to gale force westerlies associated with the trough will

-of the trough.
-Gale to storm force northwesterlies will develop over
+this low, gale to storm force northwesterlies will develop over the

 Marine interests are advised that a storm warning is in effect for

-the North Labrador Coast - north of Saglek.
-Gale warnings are in
+North Labrador Coast - north of Saglek.
+Gale warnings are in effect

-effect for all remaining waters except Lake Melville and the
+for all remaining waters except Lake Melville and South Labrador Sea

 Marine interests are also advised that freezing spray warnings are in